What is a Progress Milestone?

 When do milestones occur?

 When your milestones are due depends on your degree and on your individual trajectory.
-You can find the dates of your milestone meetings by checking one of your report forms (if you’ve already received one) or by contacting email@example.com.
+You can access the relevant information related to milestone meetings in MyOverview at any time.
+Log in via our MyOverview login page.

 Three months before your milestone is due, you will receive a reminder email containing a link to your Progress Report form.
 You will need to outline your research progress to date in your Progress Report and arrange a time to meet with your Progress Committee.